bbc/childrens-games-genie/docs/coding-guidelines.md

  * @param sfx - Map of all the audio sprites
- * @param soundButton - enable or disable the audio buttons @todo could be parts of the buttons array */ function createLayout(screen: Screen, buttons[], sfx: Phaser.AudioSprite, soundButton?: boolean): Layout {
+ * @param soundButton - enable or disable the audio buttons @todo could be parts of the buttons array */ function createLayout(screen: Screen, buttons: string[], sfx: Phaser.AudioSprite, soundButton?: boolean): Layout {
     return new Layout(
         game,
         screen,